From Oregon Hikers Field Guide

 The butte is one of the High Cascade shield volcanoes.
 Numerous pinnacles around the summit are the remains of lava conduits.
 There are two cirques on the east side of the mountain.

-Remains of the old lookout site are still visible on the summit.
+Remains of the old lookout site, abandoned in 1967, are still visible on the summit.
+The wooden lookout was later blown off its foundation in a windstorm.
 Views extend up and down the Cascades, as well as west to the Willamette Valley and east to the broad, canyon-etched uplands of the Warms Springs Reservation.

 - Olallie Butte (SummitPost)